 PLMN selection, cell reselection procedures, and location registration are common for both RRC_IDLE state and RRC_INACTIVE state.

-Editor’s NOTE: Whether same parameters are used for cell reselection in RRC_IDLE state and RRC_INACTIVE state is FFS.

 When a UE is switched on, a public land mobile network (PLMN) is selected by NAS.
 For the selected PLMN, associated RAT(s) may be set [9].
 The NAS shall provide a list of equivalent PLMNs, if available, that the AS shall use for cell selection and cell reselection.

 With the cell selection, the UE searches for a suitable cell of the selected PLMN and chooses that cell to provide available services, further the UE shall tune to its control channel.
 This choosing is known as "camping on the cell".